 Keeping your PIN secure

 - Don’t store your PIN with your card, or give it to anyone else.
-If you do, and someone takes the card and uses it, the bank won’t pay you back what’s stolen – they would if it wasn’t your fault.
+If you do, and someone takes the card and uses it, the bank won’t pay you back what’s stolen – they would in most cases if it wasn’t your fault.

 - Change your PIN to something you’ll remember.
 You can do this at most cash machines.
 Pick something you can remember, but not something like your date of birth that others could guess.

 Checking your bill

-- If you get your statement online, be organised about when you log in to check it.
-Do it on a particular day – say a week before the payment’s due.
+- If you get your statement online, it can be a good idea to check it on a particular day – say a week before the payment’s due – so you get in the habit of making sure everything is in order and that you pay it on time.

 Plan to pay off in full each month

-If you ran up a credit card bill of £100 during the month and paid off £99 at the end you could be charged interest on the whole £100, because you were still £1 in debt.
+For example, if you ran up a credit card bill of £100 during the month and paid off £99 at the end you could be charged interest on the whole £100.

 Avoiding the late payment trap

-If you don’t pay your bill on time, there could some serious consequences.
+If you don’t pay your bill on time, there could be some serious consequences.

 - Fees and charges.
-You’ll be charged a late payment fee, plus interest on the whole amount you owe.
+You’ll be charged a late payment fee which could be as much as £12, plus interest on the whole amount you owe.

 - Increased interest rates.
-If you’re a repeat offender your card provider might increase your rate or reduce your credit limit.
+If you’re a repeat offender your card provider might increase your rate, reduce your credit limit or cancel your card.

 - Problems getting other credit.
-Paying late can damage your credit rating, making it harder to get loans, mortgages, other cards and even phone contracts.
+Paying late can damage your credit rating, making it harder to get other credit, mortgages, other cards and even phone contracts.

 However, there are ways to avoid paying late:

 - Pay by Direct Debit.
-The best way to avoid the late payment trap is have the money go out of your bank account automatically.
+The best way to avoid the late payment trap is to have the money go out of your bank account automatically.
 Ideally, set up a Direct Debit to pay off the full amount every month.